espoirMur/my-blog-gastby/content/blog/read-emails-python/index.md

                          refer to the sample')
 ```

-From that function you can noticed that we are using `load_env` function that load the environement variables from our .env files and expose them to system environment variables so we can be able to read them from that.
+From that function, you can notice that we are using `load_env` function that load the environment variables from our .env files and expose them to system environment variables so we can be able to read them from there.
-The function return those environement variables so that we can be able to use them easily.
+After reading the environment, variables from the function return them as a tuple.
-In the next section we are going to do do serious stuff which envolves reading mails and download attachments.
+In the next section, we are going to perform the most exciting part of this tutorial it envolves reading mails and download attachments.

-#### Reading emails
+#### Reading emails:

-I was happy to find that Python has a build in feature to that enable us to connect to a mailbox .
+I was happy to find that Python has a built-in feature that enables us to connect to a mailbox.
+It comes in the `imaplib` module.
-It comes in the `imaplib` module and has utils to parse emails in the `email`
+It also has utils to parse emails in the `email` module.
-module.

-let create a file `readaing_emails_scripts.py` inside it we are going to perform all the magic we need .
+Let create a file `reading_emails_scripts.py` inside it; we are going to perform all the magic we need.

 Let us import the module we need :